Billie Simpson

 Billie Simpson (born 7 July 1992) is a Northern Irish footballer who plays as a midfielder and has appeared for the Northern Ireland women's national team.

 Career

 Simpson played for the Cliftonville Ladies.
 One of her goals was nominated for the 2019 FIFA Puskás Award.

 Simpson has been capped for the Northern Ireland national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+Personal life

+In March 2024, Simpson was charged over a Twelfth of July brawl which saw an elderly man knocked unconscious.